WP Engine’s Advanced Network

 - Finally, the advanced network CNAME and IP information will be displayed

-At this time nothing has changed with the way your website is being served.
-You must update your DNS records to the advanced network CNAME or IP addresses to complete the full network conversion process.
+NOTE: At this time nothing has changed with the way your website is being served.
+You must update your DNS records in the next step to the advanced network CNAME or IP addresses to complete the network conversion process.

 Point DNS to the Advanced Network